2009 Presidential Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Obverse of the 2009 Presidential Dollar

-Each obverse includes the president’s name arched above the portrait, with the presidential number and years of service displayed below (for example, “9th PRESIDENT 1841” for Harrison, or “11th PRESIDENT 1845-1849” for Polk).
+Each obverse carries the president’s name arched above the portrait, with the presidential number and years of service below — for example, “9th PRESIDENT 1841” for Harrison, or “11th PRESIDENT 1845–1849” for Polk.
+The defining feature that sets 2009 coins apart from all prior issues is the placement of “IN GOD WE TRUST” directly on the obverse, positioned to the lower left of the presidential portrait.

 The Reverse of the 2009 Presidential Dollar